Estee-Noble/LITA-HR-DATA-Project/README.md

 This is where i documented my HR-DATA project while learning Data Analysis with the Incubator Hub.
 ---

-## Project Title: HR DATA ANALYSIS REPORT
+## Project Title: HR DATA AND MAP DATA REPORT

-### Project  Overview: HR Data Report contains various columns that describe employee demographics, job details, and performance metrics and The "Map Data" provides geographical and demographic information
+### Project  Overview: HR Data Report contains various columns that describe employee demographics, job details, and performance metrics and The Map Data provides geographical and demographic information

 ### Project Objectives:
 #### HR Data:To analyze employee attrition patterns and identify factors contributing to turnover, performance, and work-life balance.
 The aim is to uncover insights that could inform retention strategies, optimize HR processes, and improve organizational performance.